 “This facility is a testament to the university’s willingness to make significant investments to ensure that we are best educating students for the future, while also providing societal value,” said WPI Provost Winston “Wole” Soboyejo.
 “As in the previous three industrial revolutions, WPI is poised to lead.
 The WPI community is passionate about using our scientific and technological knowledge and research—and our impactful and distinctive approach to project-based education—for the greater good.
 When WPI faculty, researchers, students and staff come together, their potential for effectively addressing great problems and making the world a better place is multiplied.”

 Expected to open in January 2022, the $80 million, 100,000-square-foot building will embody WPI’s collaborative approach to research and education that impacts the world.
 Situated at the base of Boynton Hill, the building will include versatile and flexible learning, research, and collaboration spaces, as well as student space and faculty offices.
-It will also house an integrated Student Academic Services Center, physically connecting the offices of the Registrar, Academic Advising and Resource Center, Disability Services, and Career Development Center, essential services for student success.
+It will also house an integrated Student Academic Services Center, physically connecting the offices of the Registrar, Academic Advising and Resource Center, Accessibility Services, and Career Development Center, essential services for student success.

 Designed by the Boston-based architectural firm Gensler, the placement of the building will also improve navigation and accessibility from Boynton Street to the top of WPI’s hill, which will be especially meaningful to the eastern residential area, and academic programs and centers at Gateway Park.
 It will be built by Consigli Construction Co., Inc, headquartered in Milford, Mass, and the project will be managed by KVA Boston.
 Reflecting the university’s values of sustainability and environmental stewardship, WPI will seek LEED certification.